sharetribe/sharetribe/README.md

 ```

-* go to your selected community address (your\_chosen\_subdomain\_here.yourdomain.com or your\_chosen\_subdomain_here.lvh.me:3000) and register as a user.
+* Go to the marketplace you created (your\_chosen\_subdomain\_here.yourdomain.com or your\_chosen\_subdomain_here.lvh.me:3000) and register as a user.
 The first registered user will be automatically made as an admin in that community.

 Congrats!
 You should be now able to access your marketplace.